 How Are Pistachios Good For You?

 Simple.
 They are loaded with nutrients.
-A 28-gram serving of pistachio nuts contains good amounts of fiber, protein, potassium, zinc, phosphorus, vitamin B6, and manganese.
+A 28-gram serving of pistachios contains good amounts of fiber, protein, potassium, zinc, phosphorus, vitamin B6, and manganese.
 They have a rich and nutty taste, and they contain other important nutrients too (which we will look at in a while).

 The antioxidants in pistachios are some of the highest amongst nuts.
 All of these benefit human health in various ways – which is what we will see now.